Establishment of the Yantic Fire Engine Company

 We, the undersigned, do agree to enlist in the Yantic Fire Engine Company Number 1, and promise faithfully to perform all duties, obey our lawful officers, observe the rules and regulations of the Company, which may be from time to time made agreeable to the Charter of said Company.

-The eighteen men who took that oath to form the original fire company are: Albert Stafford, Joshua H. Woodworth, Thomas Greenbank, Austin Brown, James Dearden, James Arnold, Benjamin Lucas, Amasa Square, David Toft, Gilbert Tanner, Samuel Smith, William Banning, James Johnson, John Falkner, William Wise, Frances Taylor, Jabez C. Hunt, Jeremiah Sims.
+Albert Stafford - 1st Foreman of the Yantic Fire Department Eighteen men who took that oath to form the original fire company were listed as follows: Albert Stafford, Joshua H. Woodworth, Thomas Greenbank, Austin Brown, James Dearden, James Arnold, Benjamin Lucas, Amasa Square, David Toft, Gilbert Tanner, Samuel Smith, William Banning, James Johnson, John Falkner, William Wise, Frances Taylor, Jabez C. Hunt, Jeremiah Sims.

 Oddly enough, the name of Erastus Williams was not on the roster.
 Perhaps he felt he had done his part in obtaining from the legislature the charter to establish the fire company, and was content to leave the organizational details to others.
 Perhaps he was bowing to social conventions of the time, which would almost certainly have considered it inappropriate for the mill owner to belong to an organization with social overtones, whose membership would be largely the mill hands.The original constitution provided a clear definition of what constituted an alarm of fire: Art.
 Ninth.
 An alarm of fire shall consist of the cry of fire and the ringing of the Factory Bell in the village.
 A fire out of the village shall be considered an alarm only provided an alarm shall be made in the village and the Company does not go.
 Although the fire company was established to protect the mill and the village, it actually covered much more area than Yantic village - in fact at one time the fire company's territory encompassed a goodly portion of the Town of Norwich as well as surrounding towns.
 The earliest meetings of the fire company were devoted to testing the engine, with a meeting following the testing, or drill as we now call it.
 In the records, the heading was written as Norwich, not Yantic, with the date, although sometimes that detail was omitted.
 The company clerk recorded, "agreeable to a warning, the Company met at 6 1/2 o'clock."
 The roll was then called and the engine taken out for its test.
 Sometimes the results were recorded, sometimes not.Albert Stafford was the first Foreman, or Chief, of the Company.
 He served as Assistant Foreman and was the Foreman during the Civil War years.
 He served a total of 10 years in this capacity.
 After leaving Yantic, he moved to Poquetanuck and died there in mid-1905.